KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **All your orders are belong to us**

-1. Open the network tab of your browser’s DevTools.
+1. Open the network tab of your browser's DevTools.
 2. Log in with any user that previously ordered something and visit [http://localhost:3000/#/order-history](http://localhost:3000/#/order-history)
 3. Click on the *Track Order* button (depicting a truck) of any order
 4. Witness a `GET` request to a URL starting with `http://localhost:3000/rest/track-order/` and ending with a seemingly random sequence of characters (which is actually the *Order ID*)